-The $24 million sports stadium is the only facility of its kind in the region.
+The $24 million sports arena is the only facility of its kind in the region.
 It is fully air-conditioned, seats 3,000 spectators with national standard facilities for netball, basketball, futsal, hockey and badminton.

 Two fully-equipped indoor gyms offer the latest equipment including indoor and outdoor functional training zones.
 Gym instruction caters to all fitness levels from high-performance athletes to beginner.